 Fire regulations prohibit the blocking of free entry to and from the suite and bedrooms.
 Do not place decorations on the ceilings.
 Materials on the ceilings may also impede the activation of smoke and heat detection equipment.
 Wall and ceiling decorations will increase the speed of fire spread.
 Wall decorations must be non-combustible and may not cover more than 10% of exposed wall surfaces.
 This allows for the equivalent of one standard poster in a single bedroom.
 Natural boughs and trees are prohibited.
 Students are required to adhere to safe practices when displaying electrically illuminated lights or decorations.
 (See "Displays" for additional information.)
-Electrically powered stringstyle lights are permitted as long as they are NRTL- approved (e.g. UL Listed).
-String lights cannot be used as extension cords to power other equipment, and cannot be daisy-chained (linked one to another).
+Electrically powered string-style lights are permitted as long as they are NRTL-approved (e.g. UL Listed) and are not affixed to the walls, ceiling or furniture with adhesive.
+String lights cannot be used as extension cords to power other equipment and cannot be daisy-chained (linked one to another).
 LED string lights should be used instead of incandescent lights.

+LED strip lights and other lights that affix to the walls or ceiling via adhesive are prohibited in all residential facilities.
 Students are discouraged from using adhesive hooks and other "Command Strip-type" products, as those products may damage the walls upon removal.
 Students are charged for a full wall or full room patch and paint if they choose to use these products and damage occurs upon removal by the student or by facilities staff.
 Small pins and thin nails are preferable to unintentional damage caused by the removal of "Command Strips."